signalfx/signalfx-agent/docs/legacy-filtering.md

 # Legacy Filtering
-This page describes the old style of filtering and is deprecated and removed in agent version 5.0+.
-See [Filtering](filtering.md) for how to configure filtering in SignalFx Smart Agent 4.7.0+.
+This document only applies to users who are running any version of the SignalFx Smart Agent lower than 4.7.0.

+If you are running Smart Agent version 4.7.0 or higher, see [Filtering](filtering.md).

 ## Old-style whitelist filtering
-In the Smart Agent prior to version 4.7.0, custom metrics were filtered out of the agent by means of a `whitelist.json` file that was referenced under the `metricsToExclude` section of the standard distributed config file.
+Before version 4.7.0 of the Smart Agent, custom metrics were filtered out of the agent by means of a `whitelist.json` file that was referenced under the `metricsToExclude` section of the standard distributed config file.
 This method is now deprecated but will continue to work if already configured as